 In the heart of the Val-de-Travers, considered the birthplace of absinthe, you will discover La Valote Martin — an award-winning distillery.

-I had heard of this distillery before, but I first stumbled across this distillery by accident, when I missed my bus stop in Môtiers.
+I had heard of this distillery before, but I first stumbled across it by accident, when I missed my bus stop in Môtiers.
 As I walked from Fleurier to Boveresse, on my way to the Séchoir for the Nuit des musées event, I stopped immediately when I saw the impressive façade of the 18th century “Maison des Chats” (the house of cats).
-The green shutters seemed an appropriate color choice for the building, although by coincidence, as a hint that the green fairy can be found within its walls.
+The green shutters seemed an appropriate color choice, as a hint that the green fairy can be found behind its walls.
+(Editor’s note: Another distillery is located at this same site: Distillerie La Maison des Chats.)

-The owner and distiller of La Valote Martin, Philippe Martin, offers guided tours of his operations — in English, French or German — with reservations made in advance.
+The owner and distiller of La Valote Martin, Philippe Martin, offers guided tours of his distillery in English, French or German, and with reservations made in advance.
 My husband recently organized a tour for us and several of our friends.
 I was eager to find a bottle of absinthe that Philippe would recommend for my baking project.

 La Valote Martin currently offers eight different types of absinthe, and the distillery has a very good reputation.
 For 2015-2016, the national Swiss distillers competition, Distisuisse, awarded the gold medal to La Valote Martin’s Esmeralda absinthe.
 Its Nirvana and the Grenouillarde absinthes both received silver medals.
 His absinthe has also been recognized internationally by the Concours Mondial de Bruxelles for 2016.
 In this competition, Esmeralda won the Grand Gold, and Nirvana earned Gold.

-Philippe grows the plants used to make his absinthe in the garden across the street from his distillery, which you will also visit as part of the tour, and these are dried in the attic.
-He is one of the few, if only, distillers in the region that still makes absinthe in this traditional way with plants he grows and dries himself.
+Philippe grows the plants used to make his absinthe in the garden across the street from his distillery, which he shares with the Distillerie La Maison des Chats.
+As part of the tour, you will visit the garden, the plants from which he dries in the attic of the Maison des Chats.
+He is one of the few distillers in the region that still makes absinthe in this traditional way, with plants he grows and dries himself.

-According to Philippe, who learned to make absinthe from his father, if you’re planning to cook with absinthe, he recommends his Marilyn absinthe .
+According to Philippe, who learned to make absinthe from his father, if you’re planning to make a dessert with absinthe, he recommends the Marilyn.
 Made with 10 plants from the Val-de-Travers, it has a sweeter flavor than some of his other absinthes.
-Also, he bills it on his website as having multiple flavors that tend to linger on your palate.
-The Marylin absinthe is lovely for sipping with ice cold water — one part absinthe, two parts water, when it takes on a cloudy appearance.
-I also like using it in my new Bundt cake recipe — a traditional American pound cake flavored with absinthe, having hints of fennel, anise and lime.
+Also, he describes it on his website as having multiple flavors that tend to linger on your palate.
+The Marylin absinthe is lovely for sipping with ice-cold water–one part absinthe, two parts water, when it takes on a cloudy appearance.
+I also like using it in my new Bundt cake recipe–a traditional American pound cake flavored with absinthe, having hints of fennel, anise and lime.

 Absinthe Bundt Cake